AdrianMoPe/Tecnicas-de-Aprendizaje-Automatico/Activity_5/README.md

  ![(Fig 6)](https://github.com/AdrianMoPe/Tecnicas-de-Aprendizaje-Automatico/blob/master/Activity_5/Images/Iquitos/Fig6.png) ![(Fig 6)](https://github.com/AdrianMoPe/Tecnicas-de-Aprendizaje-Automatico/blob/master/Activity_5/Images/San%20Juan/Fig6.png)

-Once the features have been selected, we perform cross validation analysis between our selected features and total cases, in order to select the best max_depth parameter, with range between 2 and 30, to study our selected features.
+Once the features have been selected we need to build a decision tree model but first we perform cross validation analysis (with range between 2 and 30) between our selected features and total cases, in order to select the best max_depth parameter for the decision tree model.

  ### Iquitos || San Juan.